Degree Fields

 This segment of the industry includes the offices of chiropractors, optometrists, podiatrists, occupational and physical therapists, psychologists, audiologists, speech-language pathologists, dietitians, and other health practitioners.
 Demand for the services of this segment is related to the ability of patients to pay, either directly or through health insurance.
 Hospitals and nursing facilities may contract out for these services.
 This segment also includes the offices of practitioners of alternative medicine, such as acupuncturists, homeopaths, hypnotherapists, and naturopaths.

-In the rapidly changing health care industry, technological advances have made many new procedures and methods of diagnosis and treatment possible.
-Clinical developments, such as organ transplants, less invasive surgical techniques, skin grafts, and gene therapy for cancer treatment, continue to increase the longevity and improve the quality of life of many Americans.
+In the rapidly changing healthcare industry, technological advances have made many new procedures and methods of diagnosis and treatment possible.
+Clinical developments, such as infection control, less invasive surgical techniques, advances in reproductive technology, and gene therapy for cancer treatment, continue to increase the longevity and improve the quality of life of many Americans.
 Advances in medical technology also have improved the survival rates of trauma victims and the severely ill, who need extensive care from therapists and social workers as well as other support personnel.

-In addition, advances in information technology continue to improve patient care and worker efficiency with devices such as hand-held computers that record notes on each patient.
+In addition, advances in information technology have a perceived improvement on patient care and worker efficiency.
+Devices such as hand-held computers are used record a patient’s medical history.
 Information on vital signs and orders for tests are transferred electronically to a main database; this process eliminates the need for paper and reduces recordkeeping errors.
+Adoption of electronic health records is, however, relatively low presently.

-Cost containment also is shaping the health care industry, as shown by the growing emphasis on providing services on an outpatient, ambulatory basis; limiting unnecessary or low-priority services; and stressing preventive care, which reduces the potential cost of undiagnosed, untreated medical conditions.
+Cost containment also is shaping the healthcare industry, as shown by the growing emphasis on providing services on an outpatient, ambulatory basis; limiting unnecessary or low-priority services; and stressing preventive care, which reduces the potential cost of undiagnosed, untreated medical conditions.
+Enrollment in managed care programs—predominantly preferred provider organizations, health maintenance organizations, and hybrid plans such as point-of-service programs—continues to grow.
+These prepaid plans provide comprehensive coverage to members and control health insurance costs by emphasizing preventive care.
 Cost effectiveness also is improved with the increased use of integrated delivery systems, which combine two or more segments of the industry to increase efficiency through the streamlining of functions, primarily financial and managerial.
-These changes will continue to reshape not only the nature of the health care workforce, but also the manner in which health care is provided.
+These changes will continue to reshape not only the nature of the healthcare workforce, but also the manner in which healthcare is provided.

 Working Environment

-In 2004, the incidence of occupational injury and illness in hospitals was 8.7 cases per 100 full-time workers, compared with an average of 5.0 for private industry overall.
-Nursing care facilities had a much higher rate of 10.1.
-Health care workers involved in direct patient care must take precautions to prevent back strain from lifting patients and equipment; to minimize exposure to radiation and caustic chemicals; and to guard against infectious diseases, such as AIDS, tuberculosis, and hepatitis.
-Home care personnel who make house calls are exposed to the possibility of being injured in highway accidents, all types of overexertion when assisting patients, and falls inside and outside homes.
+Healthcare workers involved in direct patient care must take precautions to prevent back strain from lifting patients and equipment; to minimize exposure to radiation and caustic chemicals; and to guard against infectious diseases.
+Home care personnel and other healthcare workers who travel as part of their job are exposed to the possibility of being injured in highway accidents.

 Employment

-As the largest industry in 2004, health care provided 13.5 million jobs -- 13.1 million jobs for wage and salary workers and about 411,000 jobs for self-employed and unpaid family workers.
-Of the 13.1 million wage and salary jobs, 41 percent were in hospitals; another 22 percent were in nursing and residential care facilities; and 16 percent were in offices of physicians.
-About 92 percent of wage and salary jobs were in private industry; the rest were in State and local government hospitals.
-The majority of jobs for self-employed and unpaid family workers in health care were in offices of physicians, dentists, and other health practitioners -- about 282,000 out of the 411,000 total self-employed.
+As one of the largest industries in 2008, healthcare provided 14.3 million jobs for wage and salary workers.
+About 40 percent were in hospitals; another 21 percent were in nursing and residential care facilities; and 16 percent were in offices of physicians.
+The majority of jobs for self-employed and unpaid family workers in health care were in offices of physicians, dentists, and other health practitioners.
+Healthcare jobs are found throughout the country, but they are concentrated in metropolitan areas.

 Industry Forecast